 Reply: Switch Premier and Biofinity contact lenses are indeed the same.
 If you order Biofinity you won’t go wrong.

 Problems with switching from Soflens 59 to PureVision

 Question: I’ve been wearing different types of contact lenses for about 5 years now, but I have always made the transition with the help of a contactologist.
 A week ago, I bought continuous wear PureVision lenses for the first time and they seem to be much harder than my former SofLens 59.
 I managed to sleep in them for about three nights but I can’t imagine wearing them non-stop for a month.
 Do you know why they are harder?
 My vision is also blurrier.

-Reply: A similar problem is quite frequent with wearers who used to have Soflens 66.
-The qualities of PureVision lenses are simply different but your contactologist should know that.
+Reply: A similar problem was quite frequent with wearers who used to use the now discontinued Soflens 66.
+The qualities of PureVision lenses are simply different, but your contactologist should know that.
 Most previous Soflens users (but not all of them) were happy with XC60 or Frequency 55.
 You can ask your contactologist about them.